AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/disp-overview.md

 * `conf.d/variables/custom.vars`

 This file is included from inside your `.vhost` files.
-You can put defines for Apache variables in this location.
+You can add defines for Apache variables in this location.

 * `conf.d/variables/global.vars`